 Supported Methods to Replicate Data

-Database instance replication refers to the synchronization of data by configuring one or more backup databases for the server, distributing PostgreSQL data across multiple systems.
-TencentDB for PostgreSQL supports the following two data replication modes:
+Database instance replication refers to the process of synchronizing data by configuring one or more backup databases for the server, distributing PostgreSQL data across multiple systems.
+TencentDB for PostgreSQL supports two kinds of data replication methods: asynchronous replication and semi-synchronous replication.

 Asynchronous Replication